tsengwoody/Access8Math/readme.md

 * File Explorer: In the File Explorer, select an Access8Math Document and press NVDA + application key or NVDA + Shift + F10 to open a virtual menu.
 Select “view” or “edit" option to open the document.
 * Access8Math Editor: Open any .a8m file by selecting the "Open” option in the “File” menu in the editor.

-Note: Configure whether or not the math objects in the exported HTML are independant blocks with the “HTML Math Display'' setting in Settings > File.
-This setting will affect whether the math objects are read independently or mixed with normal text when navigating with arrow keys to read the whole line in the Browse Mode.
+Note: Configure whether the math objects in the exported HTML are independent blocks with the "HTML Math Display" setting in the Access8Math file settings.
+This setting affects whether the math objects are read independently or mixed with normal text when navigating with arrow keys to read the whole line in Browse Mode.

 ## Virtual Menus

 Virtual menus will be presented only as speech and braille outputs.
 There is no actual visual menu.
 Select an item in the list by using the up/down arrow.
 If the menu item has a sub-menu, use the right key to enter the sub-menu; use the left key to exit the sub-menu.

-## Localisation
+## Localization

 ### Adding a New Language

-By clicking this option in the “Localisation” menu, languages that are not originally supported by the system can be added.
-Once added, the newly added language will appear in the "Settings" > "Reading" > "Language" menu.
+By clicking this option in the "Localization" menu, languages that are not originally supported by the system can be added.
+Once added, the new language will appear in the Access8Math reading language settings.
 However, the added language is only a copy of the English language template.
 The speech and Braille outputs need to be defined through "Symbol Dictionary" and "Math Rules" to achieve customized localization.

 ### Customizing Speech and Braille Outputs for Math Symbols

-In the "Tools" > "Access8Math" > "Localization" menu, speech and Braille outputs can be customized.
+In the Access8Math localization menu, speech and Braille outputs can be customized.
 Both speech and Braille outputs are divided into two parts: "Symbol Dictionary" and "Math Rules."

 * Symbol Speech Dictionary: Customize how different math symbols are read.
 * Math Rules Speech Output: Customize how different math rules are read.